-- Exemptions from or reductions in lease fees for municipal construction land, including the option of paying in instalments, with the prior consent of the Serbian Government - · Development fee relief for municipal construction land, such as exemptions or discounts for one-off payments - Other local fee exemptions or deductions (e.g. the fee for displaying the company's name).
+- City construction land lease fee exemptions or deductions, including the option of paying in instalments, with the prior consent of the Serbian Government - · City construction land development fee relief such as fee exemptions or discounts for one-off payments - Other local fee exemptions or deductions (e.g. the fee for displaying the company's name).